 b) Collateral Security - First Pari Passu charge in favor of Banks by way of mortage of certain identified immovable properties of the Company and personal and corporate guarantors as per the collateral agreement.

 c) All the working capital loans are also secured by personal guarantee of Mr. Hodal Singh, Mr. Girishpal Singh, Mr. Vijendra Singh, Mr. Harendra Singh, Mr. Shailesh Patel, Mr. Vaibhav Choudhary and Corporate Gurantee of M/s Hotel Marudhar (Partnership Firm), M/s H.G.
 Luxury Hotels Private Limited, M/s H.G.
 Acerage Developers Private Limited and M/s Valencia Leisure Private Limited.
-Personal guarantee of Mr. Jodhalal Kalma, Mr. Sanjeev Kumar Choudhary (family friends of Promoters, not to be classified as related parties) and Mrs Nisha Singh (part of promoter group) have been released in the current year.
+During the year the Company has submitted a request letter to the Lead Bank of the Consortium and obtained the approval to restrict the liability of Corporate Guarantors to the extent of higher of:

 For Security details of Term loans, vehicle loans and 8% Rated, listed, senior, secured, redeemable, non convertible debentures, Refer Note 21.1.